simoncblyth/opticks/notes/issues/packaging-opticks-and-externals-for-use-on-gpu-cluster.rst

   * not needed fpor CMake approach
   * see examples/UseG4

-* revive opticks-config
+* something to replace opticks-config

-  * do this with bash functions inside release.bash which should be renamed to opticks.bash
+  * do this with bash functions inside opticks-release.bash ? opticks-release-config ?
+  * OR : follow something like CMake pkgconfig : but for a multi-proj

-  * check it with simple non-CMake Makefile based building against the binary release using opticks-config
+  * check it with simple non-CMake Makefile based building against the binary release using opticks-release-config
   * this is a stand in for CMT, as would rather not touch that

 * DONE : CMake based build against the release